Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Most people don’t necessarily need to purchase life insurance in their early 20s.

 However, if someone in their 20’s has bought a house, buying a term policy, makes sense.
 Many people buy a house in anticipation of starting a family eventually, so if someone in their 20’s buys a term policy to cover the term of their mortgage, not only would that be prudent, that person would get a discounted rate for being young.
+Keep in mind that insurance agents receive a commission for selling policies, and sometimes, they may also receive a renewal commission.
+This commission is the same whether you work with an agent or the insurer directly.

 Be careful with products that mortgage brokers and banks position and always check with an independent advisor for options.
 Check out our blog post on Mortgage Insurance vs Life Insurance.